Vyzer9/C2-Educational-Steganography/README.md

 >⚠️ Final Notice:
->This project is intended for controlled, educational use only.
+>This project is intended for research, testing, and development purposes in controlled environments only.
->Do not use this code in real systems or unauthorized environments.
-The author condemns any form of misuse or abuse.
+>Do not use this code in production systems, unauthorized networks, or for malicious activities.
+>The author explicitly disclaims any responsibility for misuse and condemns any form of unethical or illegal usage.